-If the PVM could only handle characters as well as integers and Booleans, we could write a much better palindrome checker that would work on words like "ANNA" or "GLENELG" or "MADAM".
-Something like this, if only the Parva compiler were extended to support it: (Later in the course, perhaps?)
+If the PVM could only handle characters as well as integers and Booleans, we could write a variation on the program above that could count the frequency of occurrence of each capital letter in a piece of text.
+Something like this, if only the Parva compiler were extended to support it (later in the course, perhaps?)